Recollements and Hochschild theory: Recollements and smoothness

 \section{Recollements and smoothness}

-In this section, we shall apply two constructions provided in section 3 to study the relations between recollements of derived categories of algebras and smoothness of algebras, i.e., finiteness of Hochschild dimensions of algebras.
+In this section, we shall apply the results obtained in sections 3 and 4 to study the relation between recollements of derived categories of algebras and smoothness of algebras.
 For this, we need to know the relation between recollements of derived categories of algebras and global dimensions of algebras.
+Recently, the following result is proved: